View all posts

 ‘No, all customer identifying information has been removed; all that remains are ratings and dates.
 This follows our privacy policy …’

 However, Narayanan (2008) from the University of Texas at Austin proved otherwise.
-The combination of grades, date of grade and movie of an individual forms a unique movie-fingerprint.
+The combination of grades, date of grade, and movie of an individual forms a unique movie fingerprint.
 Think about your own Netflix behavior.
 How many people do you think watched the same set of movies?
 How many watched the same set of movies at the same time?

 While movie-watching behavior might not be presumed as sensitive information, think about your own behavior – would you mind if it went public?
-Examples that Narayanan provided in his paper are political preferences (ratings on ‘Jesus of Nazareth’ and ‘The Gospel of John’) and sexual preferences (ratings on ‘Bent’ and ‘Queer as folk’) that could be easily distilled.
+Examples that Narayanan provided in his paper are political preferences (ratings on ‘Jesus of Nazareth’ and ‘The Gospel of John’) and sexual preferences (ratings on ‘Bent’ and ‘Queer as Folk’) that could be easily distilled.

 5) General Data Protection Regulation (GDPR)

 GDPR might not be super-exciting, nor the silver bullet among blog topics.
 Yet, it is helpful to get the definitions straight when processing personal data.
-Since this blog is about the common misconception of removing columns as a way to anonymize data and to educate you as data processor, let us start with exploring the definition of anonymization according to GDPR.
+Since this blog is about the common misconception of removing columns as a way to anonymize data and to educate you as a data processor, let us start by exploring the definition of anonymization according to GDPR.

-According to recital 26 from the GDPR, anonymized information is defined as:
+According to Recital 26 from the GDPR, anonymized information is defined as:

 ‘information which does not relate to an identified or identifiable natural person or personal data rendered anonymous in such a manner that the data subject is not or no longer identifiable.’

 Since one processes personal data that relates to a natural person, only part 2 of the definition is relevant.
-In order to comply to the definition, one has to ensure that the data subject (individual) is not or no longer identifiable.
+In order to comply with the definition, one has to ensure that the data subject (individual) is not or no longer identifiable.
 As indicated in this blog, however, it is remarkably simple to identify individuals based on a few attributes.
-So, removing names from a dataset does not comply to the GDPR definition of anonymization.
+So, removing names from a dataset does not comply with the GDPR definition of anonymization.

 In conclusion